So you’re ready to “level up” your business and grow your team with a new virtual assistant. Congratulations!

 If you try to add an offshore VA to handle it all, at best, they might struggle to complete the higher-impact tasks to your standards.
-At worst, you could end up wasting time and money because they have to repeat work to fix errors – or you have to fix their errors yourself.
+At worst, you could end up wasting time and money because they have to repeat work to fix errors--or you have to fix their errors yourself.

-On the other hand, if you hire one onshore VA – who’s capable of the more challenging items on your list – you’ll be overpaying them for the time they spend on the simpler, repeatable tasks.
+On the other hand, if you hire one onshore VA--who’s capable of the more challenging items on your list--you’ll be overpaying them for the time they spend on the simpler, repeatable tasks.
 Plus, they’ll likely be super-bored with completing tasks for which they’re overqualified.
 You’re hiring someone to save you from doing low-impact tasks.
 Don’t hand them off to someone for whom they’re also low-impact!

 "Using a combination of onshore and offshore VAs could be the perfect solution for helping you accelerate your business."

 Assign the simplest tasks to the offshore VA and the more complex or specialist ones to the onshore VA.
 You’ll get the same number of hours of work getting done but in a more cost-effective way.
-Plus, each VA will be working in their “sweet spot” for you, further maximizing their effectiveness.
+Plus, each VA will be working in their “sweet spot” for you, as long as they have internet connection, further maximizing their effectiveness.

-For instance, because it’s so cost efficient, you might hire a full-time, offshore VA and a part-time, onshore VA.
+For instance, because it’s so cost efficient, you might hire a full-time offshore VA and a part-time onshore VA.
 Or the best mix for your business might be two full- or part-time offshore VAs and one onshore assistant.